 Please ensure your child is dressed appropriately for Woodland Learning days.
 As the unpredictable nature of the whether means even in warmer months, we can experience heavy rainfall or low temperatures, please ensure your child arrives at school with the most appropriate clothing for the weather on that day.

-Below is a list of uniform items your child will need to protect their clothes during Woodland Learning lessons.
 Being correctly dressed means your child is free to enjoy and explore as much as possible.
+Full details can be found on our curriculum page.